themorlan/openREM/docs/systemdiagram.rst

 1: Web servers
 ^^^^^^^^^^^^^^
-The recommended web server for Windows is Microsoft IIS - see :doc:`iis_on_windows` for details.
+The recommended web server for Windows is Microsoft IIS - see *to be written* docs for details.
 This has replaced the recommendation to use Apache due to difficulties in obtaining the required binary files, as described in the :ref:`webservers` section of the installation document.

-The recommended web server for Linux is Gunicorn with NGINX - see :doc:`nginx_on_linux` for details.
+The recommended web server for Linux is Gunicorn with NGINX - see :ref:`Install Linux webserver` for details.

 Alternatively, a built-in web server is included that will suffice for testing purposes and getting started.

 2: DICOM Store node
 ^^^^^^^^^^^^^^^^^^^
 Any DICOM Store can be used, as long as it can be used to call the OpenREM import script.
 See :doc:`netdicom-nodes` for more details.
-Orthanc or Conquest are the recommended DICOM Store services to use; see :ref:`installdicomstore` for installation notes and the :ref:`configure_third_party_DICOM` section for configuration help.
+Orthanc is the recommended DICOM Store services to use; it is installed by default in Docker, see :ref:`dicom_store_scp_linux` for Linux installation, *to be written* for Windows installation, and the :ref:`configure_third_party_DICOM` section for configuration help.

 3: Database
 ^^^^^^^^^^^